-We seperate ourselves from Christ by emphasizing his divinity and undermining his humanity.
+We separate ourselves from Christ by emphasizing his divinity and undermining his humanity.
 Instead of seeking to imitate him, we are actually avoiding him by alienating ourselves from him.

 We choose this because it is easier than wrestling with the paradox that is Jesus: man and God, meek carpenter and savior of the world, blameless but convicted.
 We struggle with gray areas, and we are hardwired for dualistic – black and white – thinking.